Code2MCP: Transforming Code Repositories into MCP Services: Introduction

 \section{Introduction}

-The landscape of artificial intelligence is increasingly defined by autonomous agents that leverage Large Language Models (LLMs) to interact with external tools~\citep{wang2024survey, xi2024towards, bubeck2023sparks}.
-To overcome the inherent limitations of LLMs in tasks requiring real-time information or precise computation, the paradigm of tool-augmented reasoning has become central~\citep{huang2024understanding, hao2023reasoning, yue2024clinicalagent}.
+The landscape of artificial intelligence is increasingly defined by autonomous agents that leverage Large Language Models (LLMs) to interact with external tools~\citep{wang2024survey}.
+To overcome the inherent limitations of LLMs in tasks requiring real-time information or precise computation, the paradigm of tool-augmented reasoning has become central~\citep{huang2024understanding, hao2023reasoning}.
 Seminal works have demonstrated that models can effectively learn to invoke external functions~\citep{schickToolformerLanguageModels2023, qinToolLLMFacilitatingLarge2023, parisiTALMToolAugmented2022}.
+For example, Toolformer~\citep{schickToolformerLanguageModels2023} shows that LLMs can be trained to invoke external APIs in a self-supervised manner, establishing the basic feasibility of tool use.
+Later work further scales this paradigm by orchestrating larger tool and model collections, such as Gorilla~\citep{patilGorillaLargeLanguage2023} and HuggingGPT~\citep{shen2023hugginggpt}, showing that tool use can be extended beyond a small, fixed set of predefined APIs.

-However, this burgeoning ecosystem faces a fundamental scalability challenge: the $N \times M$ integration problem~\citep{liAPIBankComprehensiveBenchmark2023a, liangTaskMatrixAICompletingTasks2023, qinToolLLMFacilitatingLarge2023, anthropic2023mcp}.
+However, this burgeoning ecosystem faces a fundamental scalability challenge: the $N \times M$ integration problem~\citep{liangTaskMatrixAICompletingTasks2023, qinToolLLMFacilitatingLarge2023, anthropic2023mcp}.
 Each of the N models or agent applications often requires a bespoke connector for each of the M tools it must access.
 This results in a fragmented and inefficient system where development effort is duplicated and innovation is stifled by high integration costs~\citep{quToolLearningLarge2025, shenLLMToolsSurvey2024}.
 To address this, MCP is proposed as a universal standard that specifies how agents and tools should communicate, enabling an interoperable ``plug-and-play'' ecosystem~\citep{anthropic2023mcp}.